rbisdorff/Digraph3/docSphinx/tutorial.rst

 Using the HPC platform of the University of Luxembourg (https://hpc.uni.lu/), the following run times for very big ranking problems could be achieved both:

-    - on Iris -skylake nodes with 28 cores,
+    - on Iris -skylake nodes with 28 cores [7]_, and
-    - on the 3TB -bigmem Gaia-183 node with 64 cores, and
+    - on the 3TB -bigmem Gaia-183 node with 64 cores [8]_,

-    - running the cythonized python modules in an Intel compiled virtual Python 3.6.5 environment [GCC Intel(R) 17.0.1 –enable-optimizations c++ 6.3 mode] on Debian 8 Linux.
+by running the cythonized python modules in an Intel compiled virtual Python 3.6.5 environment [GCC Intel(R) 17.0.1 –enable-optimizations c++ gcc 6.3 mode] on Debian 8 Linux.

 .. figure:: rankingRecords.png
    :width: 350 px